luisdmaco/luisdmaco/README.md

 ### Hi there! 👋

-I'm **Luis**, a passionate Computer Science student based in Heidelberg.
+I'm **Luis**, a passionate Computer Science student based in Heidelberg - Germany.
 I have experience in both frontend and backend Web Development, and I also have solid knowledge in C++.
 Additionally, I have experience with SQL and NoSQL databases.
 I thrive in collaborative environments and love working with like-minded people to create impactful projects.

 ---